Monotonicity of Fitness Landscapes and Mutation Rate Control: Fisher's geometric model of adaptation in Hamming space

 The cardinality of sphere $S(a,r)\subset\cH_\alpha^l$ is

-Equations~(\ref{eq:p-intersection})-(\ref{eq:h-sphere}) allow us to compute the probability of adaptation in the Hamming space $\cH_\alpha^l$, which is the probability that the offspring is in the interior of ball $B(\top,n)$:
+Equations~(\ref{eq:p-intersection})--(\ref{eq:h-sphere}) allow us to compute the probability of adaptation, which is the probability that the offspring is in the interior of ball $B[\top,n]$:

-Figure~\ref{fig:fisher-r} shows the probability of adaptation in Hamming space $H_4^{100}$ (i.e. alphabet of size $\alpha=4$ and length $l=100$) as a function of mutation radius $r$ for different values of $n=d(\top,a)$.
-One can see that when $n<75$ (more generally when $n<l(1-1/\alpha)$), the probabilities of adaptation decrease with $r$, similar to Fisher's conclusion for the Euclidean space.
+Figure~\ref{fig:fisher-r} shows the probability of adaptation for Hamming space $\cH_4^{100}$ as a function of mutation radius $r$ for different values of $n=d(\top,a)$.
+One can see that when $n<75$ (more generally when $n<l(1-1/\alpha)$), the probabilities of adaptation decrease with increasing radius $r>0$, similar to Fisher's conclusion for the Euclidean space.
 However, for $n=75$ there is no such decrease, and when $n>75$ (i.e. for $n>l(1-1/\alpha)$), the probability of adaptation actually increases with $r$.
-This is due to the fact that, unlike Euclidean space, Hamming space is finite, and the interior of ball $B(\top,n)$ can be larger than its exterior.
-The geometry of a Hamming space has a number of interesting properties \cite{Ahlswede-Katona77}.
-For example, every point $\omega$ has $(\alpha-1)^l$ diametric opposite points $\neg\omega$, such that $d_H(\omega,\neg\omega)=l$, and the complement of a ball $B(\omega,r)$ in $\cH_\alpha^l$ is the union of $(\alpha-1)^l$ balls $B(\neg\omega,l-r-1)$.
+This is due to the fact that, unlike Euclidean space, Hamming space is finite, and the interior of ball $B[\top,n]$ can be larger than its exterior.
+The geometry of a Hamming space has a number of interesting properties \citep{Ahlswede-Katona77}.
+For example, every point $\omega$ has $(\alpha-1)^l$ diametric opposite points $\neg\omega$, such that $d_H(\omega,\neg\omega)=l$, and the complement of a ball $B[\omega,r]$ in $\cH_\alpha^l$ is the union of $(\alpha-1)^l$ balls $B[\neg\omega,l-r-1]$.

-\begin{remark}[Representation space] Using arbitrary alphabets is important not only because DNA molecules are sequences with $\alpha=4$ bases, but also because it allows us to consider different representations, where the letters of the alphabet may correspond not to DNA base-pairs, but to higher-level structures such as triplets of DNA bases (encoding amino acids) or genes.
-Changing the representation by considering subsequences of a sequence as letters from an alphabet of a larger size $\alpha$ corresponds to decreasing the length $l$ of the sequence.
-The Hamming metric, measuring the distance between sequences, takes values in $\{0,\ldots,l\}$, and changing the alphabet and length changes the geometry of the representation space $\cH_\alpha^l$. \end{remark}

-\begin{remark}[Variable lengths] Hamming metric compares sequences of the same lengths, and it counts the least number of substitutions between a pair of sequences, which is the main mutation mechanism that we consider here.
-Variable length sequences can be compared using, for example, the Levenshtain metric, which counts the least number of substitutions, insertions and deletions.
-The space of all variable length finite alphabet sequences is countably infinite, and it can be considered as a vector space over an extended Galois field \cite{Sanchez-Grau07}.
-Hamming spaces are finite subspaces of this space, and one can consider the set of nested Hamming spaces, where increasing complexity corresponds to an increasing sequence length \cite{Belavkin11:_itw11}.
-We note also that every such finite subspace has a top element $\top$, but the whole space of variable length sequences may fail to have one. \end{remark}